dbderek/databricks-iq/src/ui/README.md

 3. Ensure all dependencies and authentication are properly configured
 4. Verify the MCP server and agent are operational

-The Databricks IQ dashboard provides a comprehensive solution for cost management and resource analytics across your Databricks environment.
+The Databricks LakeSpend dashboard provides a comprehensive solution for cost management and resource analytics across your Databricks environment.